shengyudingli/Little_Chat/README.md

   * Lend three books about Android development for the library.
 They are "Android Programming - The big nerd ranch guide", "Beginning Android Programming with Android Studio" and "The Tutorial of Android Mobile Network Programming - Android Studio version

   * Finish an Android APP demo, learn to use TextView and EditView controls and to change the ICON of the APP.

+  ### 2018.5.24

+  * Learn to use socket package in Python.
+Now the Python server can communicate with a Python client through the socket mechanism.